bobaseb/energetically-coherent-computation/index.md

 - consciousness in
 - energetic properties of
 - relationship to consciousness

+Lived body (Leib)
+- contrast with physical body
+- emergence from energetic coherence
+- phenomenological aspects of

 Local energy dynamics
 - integration into global conscious states